Nico Varela

-César Nicolás 'Nico' Varela Bautista (born 19 January 1991) is a Uruguayan footballer who currently plays for AEZ Zakakiou as a right winger.
+César Nicolás 'Nico' Varela Bautista (born 19 January 1991) is a Uruguayan professional footballer who plays for Tercera Federación club CD Plus Ultra as a right winger.

 Club career

 Spain

 Born in Montevideo, Varela moved to Spain in 2003, and was spotted by Real Murcia scouts while playing for local Ranero CF, aged 15.
 He made his senior debuts in 2009–10 season with the reserves, being relegated to Tercera División.

 On 28 August 2011 Varela debuts as a professional, playing the last 23 minutes in a 1–3 home loss against Celta de Vigo.
 On 3 September, in his only second appearance with the first team, he was sent off after the end of the 90 minutes, in a 0–1 away loss against Elche CF.

 On 17 March 2012, in a 1–3 away loss against Xerez CD, Varela was again sent off, being suspended for four matches.
 He finished the season with 6 appearances (111 minutes of action).

 In July 2012 Varela signed with Cádiz CF, in Segunda División B. However, after only appearing six times with the Andalusians, he was loaned to UCAM Murcia CF in January 2013.

 In July, Varela rescinded with Cádiz.

 On 1 August 2013 Varela signed with UD Almería B, also in the third level.
 He was released in May of the following year, after contributing with four goals and 29 matches, his best input in the category.